Phone numbers

-The relationship between alcohol and mental health is one that is close but also complex.
+The relationship between alcohol and mental health is one that's close but also complex.

-Within this blog, we will examine the reasons why our consumption of alcohol and our mental health can become so interconnected.
-For people struggling with their drinking and their mental health, we have also outlined the support options that are available at Priory Group to help you start addressing and recovering from these co-occurring disorders.
+Within this blog, we'll examine the reasons why our consumption of alcohol and our mental health can become so interconnected.
+For people struggling with their drinking and their mental health, we have also outlined the support options that are available at Priory to help you start addressing and recovering from these co-occurring disorders.

 How does alcohol influence your mental health?